 Kody's life and future is guaranteed to be filled with love and attention, and all of his diet and medical needs will be met.
 He is a very good dog that now has the perfect home.
 This is what keeps us going and doing what we do.

 Doing this kind of work takes a lot of funds for veterinary bills.
-The animals and donations have been particularly hard hit by the current economy.
-More people are relinquishing or abandoning their animals, yet we have less funds to help them.
+More people are relinquishing or abandoning their animals, requiring that we have continued funding to help them.
 Please donate today so that we can help innocent animals become healthy pets that find their forever homes.
 Thank you.

 An Injured Mom and Her Babies